lit/lit/docs/guide/08-tools.md

 <script src="./node_modules/@webcomponents/template/template.js"></script>
 ```

-Note: when transpiling for IE11, the Babel polyfills need to be bundled separately from the application code, and loaded before the template polyfill.
+Note: when transpiling for IE11, the Babel polyfills need to be bundled separately from the application code, and loaded *before* the template polyfill.
+This is demonstrated in the [`index-prod.html`](https://github.com/PolymerLabs/lit-html-build/blob/master/index-prod.html) file in the Rollup sample project.